h2oai/deepwater/docs/system-wide-installation.md

 8. Test the installation: ``$ nvidia-smi``
 9. **IMPORTANT**: Kernel Updates

    From here, DO NOT run a package manager update (i.e. ``$ sudo apt-get update``).
-Kernel updates will likely cause nVIDIA drivers to no longer function, as they are usually specific to kernel version and will result in a failed communication error.
+Kernel updates will likely cause NVIDIA drivers to no longer function, as they are usually specific to kernel version and will result in a failed communication error.

 ### Monitoring GPU Usage